 Significantly, forty days after his resurrection, Jesus returned to heaven.
 His return is called his ascension.

 His eleven disciples witnessed his ascension (Judas was dead).
-In this final appearance to them, Jesus told his followers to “make disciples of all nations” (Matt.
+Jesus told his followers to “make disciples of all nations” in this final appearance” (Matt.
 28:19).

 But what exactly is a disciple?

 A Christian disciple is a “follower” of Jesus.
 For example, the Book of Acts records what it meant to be a disciple in the early church.